openharmony/docs/zh-cn/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-navigation.md

       Button('to Page One').margin(20).onClick(() => {
         this.derivedStack.pushPath({
           name: 'pageOne',
-          param: new param('push pageOne in homePage')
+          param: new param('push pageOne in homePage when stack size: ' + this.derivedStack.size())
         });
       })
     }.navDestination(this.pageMap)